zoe1337/Glimpse/README.md

 In the longer term we intend to write our own GUI and plug-in framework on top of the [GEGL](https://en.wikipedia.org/wiki/GEGL) component maintained by the same developers, but it will likely take years for those aspirations to be fully realised.

 ## How will the package versions work?
-Glimpse 0.x releases are based on GNU Image Manipulation Program 2.10 and are intended to provide a minimum viable product.
+Glimpse 0.x releases are based on GNU Image Manipulation Program 2.10.x releases and are intended to provide a minimum viable product.
 They also help us build our project infrastructure, learn the codebase and iterate towards a fully supportable product.

 You can see how this effort is going in the [dev-g210](https://github.com/glimpse-editor/Glimpse/tree/dev-g210) branch.

-Glimpse 1.x releases will also be based on GNU Image Manipulation Program 2.10, but these will be provided with technical documentation, lesson plans, and a long term support period.
+Glimpse 1.x releases will also be based on GNU Image Manipulation Program 3.0.x releases.
+Ideally we aim to have good supporting documentation and help files by that stage.

 Glimpse 2.x releases will utilise a new GUI that follows the [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/stable/) and our own leaner plug-in framework.